rafw87/hardware-modules/modules/esp-32-board/README.md

 # ESP-32 board on Arduino footprint

-ESP-32 development kit with Micro-USB port, DC Input and ESP-PROG interface.
+ESP-WROOM-32 (or ESP32-SOLO-1) development kit with Micro-USB port, DC Input and ESP-PROG interface.

 Based on Arduino Uno/Leonardo footprint, so (apart from interesting appearance) allows to use stands and (partially) enclosures from original Arduino.